 Let’s dive into the differences between warm and cold leads, and continue on to tips for creating prospecting strategies.

 What are warm leads?

 As in the name, warm leads are those that are already “warmed up” to your services or products.
 They have already expressed interest, whether it be following your page on social media or subscribing to a weekly email newsletter, and have your business on their radar.
-Warm leads are considerably more open to hearing about your upcoming deals and promotions, so by putting effort into lead nurturing you can raise your chances of them converting to sales.
+Warm leads are considerably more open to hearing about your upcoming deals and promotions.
+They are also more receptive to strategies like a warm call and message campaign.
+So by putting effort into lead nurturing you can raise your chances of them converting to sales.
 Although it varies by industry, warm leads are much more likely to convert by almost tenfold, with close rates for them being around 14.6% in comparison to cold leads closing at around 1.7%.
 They are not exactly at the beginning of the customer journey, but there’s still some way to get these potential customers to the final stage of the process.